What Older Vapers Think of Youth-Vaping Panic

 But still, he did quickly sense an adverse reaction to what he was doing.
 “I rapidly realized that, to some, I had quit ‘the wrong way,’ much to my amazement,” he said.
 “Official bodies were making foolish inaccurate statements, ranging from the WHO, the EU and the UK health minister at the time, Jeremy Hunt.”

 Efforts to end smoking have morphed into trying to stamp out nicotine use, said Beard, who later became an associate with the New Nicotine Alliance advocacy group.
-The focus, he emphasizes, should be wholly on smoking-related harms.
+The focus, he emphasized, should be wholly on smoking-related harms.

-“If vapes he had existed in my youth, I would definitely have used them instead of smoking,” he said, and he would have been better off for that.
+“If vapes had existed in my youth, I would definitely have used them instead of smoking,” he said, and he would have been better off for that.

 “Kids are going to experiment—that’s what kids do.
 Vaping is so much less harmful.”